valere92/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3-twofile ; display the content of /etc/passwd and /etc/host
 4-lastlines : display the 10 last lines of /etc/passwd
 5-firstlines : display the 10 first lines of /etc/passwd
+6-third_lines : display the third first lines of iacta6-third_lines : display the third first lines of iacta6-third_lines : display the third first lines of iacta6-third_lines : display the third first lines of iacta6-third_lines : display the third first lines of iacta6-third_lines : display the third first lines of iacta